 Cenotes in Mexico are so much fun to discover!
 Cenotes can be found throughout the Yucatan Peninsula (there are over 6,000 cenotes!).
 These mostly underground freshwater caverns make the adventure in me come to life.
 Here are my favorite cenotes and why.

 4. Visit Mexico’s charming Magic Towns (Pueblos Magicos)

 There are currently 111 magic towns in Mexico.
-Magic Towns began as a tourist initiative by Mexico’s Secretariat of Tourism to bring tourism to small Mexican towns who are rich in cultural and historical heritage, who aim to preserve local traditions, culture, food, and celebrate local and regional indigenous peoples.
+Magic Towns began as a tourist initiative by Mexico’s Secretariat of Tourism to bring tourism to small Mexican towns that are rich in cultural and historical heritage, who aim to preserve local traditions, culture, food, and celebrate local and regional indigenous peoples.
 Basically, they want to bring awareness to the fact that Mexico offers SO MUCH more than just beaches and beer.